Frequently Asked Questions

 Who is conducting the I-794 Lake Interchange Study?

-Wisconsin Department of Transportation’s (WisDOT) Southeast Region initiated the study in 2022 in partnership with the Federal Highway Administration (FHWA).
+Wisconsin Department of Transportation’s (WisDOT) Southeast Region initiated the study in 2022 in partnership with the Federal Highway Administration (FHWA) and in close coordination with the city of Milwaukee and Milwaukee County.

 What are the limits of the study?

-The Lake Interchange Study is evaluating alternatives for the I-794 freeway corridor, generally from the Milwaukee River to the Hoan Bridge.
-The Lake Interchange is located between the Marquette Interchange (where I-94, I-43 and I-794 meet) and the Hoan Bridge.
+The study is focused on aging infrastructure along a section of I-794 known as the Lake Interchange.
+The Lake Interchange study corridor is located between the Marquette Interchange (where I-94, I-43 and I-794 meet) and the Hoan Bridge.
 This stretch of I-794 connects Milwaukee’s freeway system to downtown Milwaukee, the Historic Third Ward, Milwaukee’s Lakefront, Port Milwaukee and communities along the north shore and south shore.

 Why is WisDOT studying this corridor?

-The purpose of the study is to address deteriorating infrastructure in a manner that improves safety and operations on I-794 generally from the Milwaukee River to the Hoan Bridge, while also striving to enhance community connectivity and compatibility with local plans and development.
+The purpose of the study is to address deteriorating infrastructure in a manner that improves safety and operations on I-794, while also striving to enhance community connectivity and compatibility with local plans and development.
 The study is driven by a number of project needs:

-• Aging Infrastructure: There are 28 original bridge units in the study area that were constructed in the 1970s that are approaching the end of their useful life.
+• Aging Infrastructure: There are 28 original bridge units in the study corridor that were constructed in the 1970s that are approaching the end of their useful life.

 • Community Connectivity: There is an opportunity to increase community connectivity and enhance activation within Milwaukee’s downtown and the Historic Third Ward neighborhoods, and improve the compatibility of transportation infrastructure with local plans and development for the Lake Interchange corridor.